-Community Center for the Blind and Visually Impaired presents quarterly workshops for young adults aged fourteen to twenty-four.
+Community Center for the Blind and Visually Impaired presents quarterly workshops for young adults aged 14 to 24.
 Each workshop focuses on specific aspects of today's youth to assist them with their educational and career pursuits throughout the year.

 The transition from high school to college to a career can be daunting.
 Participation in YAGA workshops facilitates a smooth transition, reducing stress for both students and guardians alike.
 Given the tools for financial aid and college applications, education in self-advocacy, and career building skills activities, each step in this curriculum is geared towards success.

 High school students gain knowledge on coursework requirements needed for entry into the college of their choice, best practices for taking and organizing physical and digital notes, accessing textbook information, and communicating effectively with instructors and administration within their own schools.

 While entering college, YAGA workshop participants have the opportunity to speak with entrance counselors, employees within disability services in the college system, as well as instruction on when and how to apply for financial aid and college entry itself.

 YAGA workshops also include tours of workplaces eager to hire persons with special needs, opportunities to intern at local businesses as well as real-world interview practice.
 CCBVI staff shares tips and tricks for proper business attire depending on situations.

 Please direct any questions to Elsie Hirata, Executive Director, by e-mail at ElsieH@communitycenterfortheblind.org or by phone at 209.466.3836, extension 215.

 Exploring internships, careers, and interviews.